Dhanushranga1/AIWorks/README.md

 #  Medical Image Segmentation with U-Net

 ## Project Overview
 This project focuses on segmenting brain tumor regions from MRI scans using a U-Net model.
-The main goal was to build a basic but working image segmentation pipeline using Convolutional Neural Networks (CNNs), specifically U-Net.
+The main goal was to build a working image segmentation project using Convolutional Neural Networks (CNNs), specifically U-Net.

+---

 ## Objectives
 - Learn the basics of neural networks and CNNs